Freakwill/pyrimidine/paper/paper.md

     default_size = 10
 ```

-Here, `UserIndividual` (or `UserPopulation`) serves as a container of elements in type of `BinaryChromosome` (or `UserIndividual`).
-Instead of overriding the `fitness` attribute, users are recommended to override the `_fitness` method, where the concrete fitness computation is defined.
+Here, `MonoIndividual` represents an individual with a single chromosome. `UserIndividual` (or `UserPopulation`) serves as a container of elements in type of `BinaryChromosome` (or `UserIndividual`).
+Instead of setting the `fitness` attribute, users are recommended to override the `_fitness` method, where the concrete fitness computation is defined.
 Following is the equivalent expression, using the notion in \autoref{eq:container}:

 ```python
 UserIndividual = MonoIndividual[BinaryChromosome]
 UserPopulation = StandardPopulation[UserIndividual] // 10
 ```

 Algebraically, there is no difference between `MonoIndividual` and `Chromosome`.
-Meanwhile the population also can be treated as a container of chromosomes as follows.
+And the population also can be treated as a container of chromosomes as follows.

 ```python
 class UserChromosome(BaseChromosome):